EME basics

 Then once you’ve done it, you can move on to work more stations on more bands before going off to seek another obscure interest.

-In the first sixty years, the stations at either end of the link needed to be substantial – low noise amplifiers, stacked and bayed long Yagi’s or big dishes, and kilowatts of transmit power.
-The reason is easy to see – the System Value minus total loss for a pair of modest terminals is zero at 144MHz, hence received signals are on the noise.
-Simply, it will only just work with a modest station.
+In the first sixty years of this pastime, the stations at either end of the link needed to be substantial – low noise amplifiers, stacked and bayed long Yagis or big dishes, and kilowatts of transmit power.
+The reason is easy to see.
+The System Value minus total loss, for modest stations at each end, is zero or negative for CW/Morse at 144MHz.
+CW was the weak signal mode of the day.
+Received signals were on, or in, the noise.
+Simply, it would only just work.
+And ‘only just’ meant limited enjoyment.
+In the early days, big stations, big budgets, and long development times were normal.

 Recent technology improvements

 About ten years ago radio hams developed narrow band data transmission and clever coding methods.
-These improved the System Value from that available from the slow Morse transmission that offered the best of the state of art then.
+These improved the System Value from the (low) CW state of art.
 These new transmission systems have been developed now such that, as an example, the JT65 data method developed by Joe Taylor K1JT, allows detection of signals at around -28dB below the 2.5kHz noise level.
-This is enough to overcome the various losses that previously thwarted success.
+This is enough to overcome the various losses that previously complicated success.

 The 2.5kHz bandwidth noise level is the typical reference – indeed the only reference.
 In this bandwidth, an SSB voice signal would need around 10dB signal-to-noise ratio to be intelligible.
 JT65 allows successful decoding at around 38dB below the 10dB receiver threshold (28dB below the noise floor) – a huge improvement in System Value.